Back to top

 - 2020.
 “When and How Different Motives Can Drive Motivated Political Reasoning” (with James N. Druckman, Avery Goods, & Daniel C. Molden).
 Political Psychology 41(5): 1031-1052.
 DOI: 10.1111/pops.12663

-- “Framing, Information, & Norms: Using Motivated Reasoning to Explain Effective Science Communication” (with James N. Druckman, Avery Goods, & Daniel C. Molden).
-Annual Conference of the Midwest Association for Public Opinion Research, November 2019.
+- 2019.
+“Framing, Information, & Norms: Using Motivated Reasoning to Explain Effective Science Communication” (co-authors James N. Druckman, Avery Goods, & Daniel C. Molden).
+Annual Conference of the Midwest Association for Public Opinion Research, Chicago, IL.
+November 23-24.

 - 2019.
 “Framing Values, Explaining Information, and Revealing Norms: How Motivated Reasoning Influences Effective Communication” (co-authors James N. Druckman, Avery Goods, & Daniel C. Molden).
 The Social Cognition of Social Justice Laboratory, Purdue University.
 August 26.